ZephireNZ/zephire.nz/_posts/2017-01-24-sponge-data.md

 ## Serializing Custom Data ##

-Without a method serializing and deserializng, your data will not persist across restarts.
+Without a method serializing and deserializing, your data will not persist across restarts.
 Sponge has a few different ways to serialize/deserialize data based on the type of data:

 - `DataSerializable`s implement an interface to perform serialization, and use `DataBuilder` for deserialization and creation
-- :doc:`DataManipulators <../datamanipulators>` also implement `DataSerializable`, but instead use a `DataManipulatorBuilder` for deserialization and creation
+- `DataManipulator`s also implement `DataSerializable`, but instead use a `DataManipulatorBuilder` for deserialization and creation
 - Objects that do not or cannot implement `DataSerializable` use `DataTranslator` for both serialization and deserialization